 A coffee scale is a gadget you might easily forget about.
 However, it’s as important as any other piece of gear.
 Regardless of your preferred brew style, guesstimating the amount of coffee beans won’t yield a consistently perfect cup of coffee.

-But what are the best scales?
+But what makes a great coffee scale?
 Are there any key features you should be looking for?
-We’ll provide the answers, but check out our top pick first.
+We’ll provide the answers, but check out our top pick among the our best coffee scales list first.

 How to Select the Best Coffee Scale for Your Home or Cafe

-Turn on your grinder, pick up a portafilter and eyeball just enough grounds to fill it up.
+Turn on your grinder, pick up a portafilter and eyeball just enough ground coffee to fill it up.
 This technique has been perfected by baristas for years, but does it suffice?

 Weighted measurements […] ensure using a consistent amount of coffee each time you brew.
 This helps you ensure delicious [coffee] every time.

-In short, a coffee scale gives you the upper hand in pursuit of brewing perfection.
+In short, great coffee scales give you the upper hand in pursuit of brewing coffee the best way possible.
 Here is a quick overview of the features you should look for.

-Measuring your coffee beans down to a tenth of a gram helps you maintain consistency when you’re trying new beans or switching to a different brewing style.
+Measuring your coffee beans down to a tenth of a gram helps you maintain consistency when you’re trying new beans or switching to different coffee brewing methods.
 What’s more, volumetric measurements are inferior to metric weighted measurements.
 (2)

 A novice coffee lover might believe that the scale design is second to its accuracy.
 This is true, to an extent.
 But remember, your coffee scale will be spending time in a hot, moist environment and you might easily spill water or coffee over it.

-For this reason, it’s best to go for a waterproof or, at least, a water-resistant unit.
-On the upside, most models are engineered with this in mind and can withstand a single spill.
+For this reason, it’s best to go for waterproof or, at least, a water-resistant coffee scales.
+On the upside, most coffee scales are engineered with this in mind and can withstand a single spill.
 Next, you should think about the scale’s footprint.

 Your coffee gear already includes a machine, a grinder, and an assortment of accessories such as sifters, filters, milk frothers, and more.
 Add a scale and your barista nook is likely to become cramped.
 This is why you should go with a compact model.